jonseymour/florida/MARY-JANE-K.md

 ## Part A

-A girl, Jane, is picked at random from the set of children of a large population of 2-child families.
+A girl, Jane, is selected at random from the set of children of a large population of 2-child families.
 Jane has a mum, Mary, and a sibling K. K is the sibling's initial.
 K's gender is known to Jane and Mary, but not to us.

 Given what we know about 2-child families, Jane, Mary and K: